dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 > [!Important]
 >
 > For macOS/Linux users: Use [Mono](https://www.mono-project.com/) version >= 5.10.
-The following command line can be used on Debian/Ubuntu: `sudo apt-get install mono-runtime mono-devel`.
+Do **NOT** install Debian/Ubuntu-provided packages, since they typically do not provide all the packages required (for example, `msbuild` is missing).
+Once you have the Mono project's repositories added, the following command line can be used to install the prerequisites on Debian/Ubuntu: `sudo apt-get install mono-runtime mono-devel msbuild`.
 >
 > For macOS users: **DO NOT** Install Mono from Homebrew, but rather from the [Mono download page](https://www.mono-project.com/download/stable/#download-mac).